maful/eci-rails/README.md

 - [ ] Use Tailwind CSS components by default
 - [x] Use Sidekiq for background processing
 - [x] Integrate Devise to ActionCable Rails
-- [ ] Setup RSpec for amazing test
+- [x] Setup RSpec, FactoryBotRails, Faker and much more
 - [ ] Setup Docker out of the box

 #### Creating a new amazing app 😍